dezcalimese/advanced-solidity/section-1.md

 - When you're assigning a variable, it requires a `:=` sign as well as being in an `assembly` block
 - Variable naming is able to reference things in `assembly` block scope
 - A string is not naturally a bytes32
-- Bytes32 is the only type that's used un Yul, but Solidity is enforcing an interpretation when you make an address, a bytes32, an integer, etc
+- Bytes32 is the only type that's used in Yul, but Solidity is enforcing an interpretation when you make an address, a bytes32, an integer, etc
 - A boolean in Solidity is 32 bytes where the last bit is 1
 ## Basic Operations
 ## Storage Slots